 James O. Woolliscroft, M.D., became the 16th dean of the University of Michigan Medical School on July 1, 2007.
-An internist and internationally recognized leader in medical education, he also is the Lyle C. Roll Professor of Medicine in the department of Internal Medicine.
+An internist and internationally recognized leader in medical education, he also is the Lyle C. Roll Professor of Medicine in the Department of Internal Medicine and a professor of learning health sciences.
 Prior to becoming dean, he served in several leadership positions, including associate chair in the department of Internal Medicine, chief of staff of the University of Michigan Hospitals and Health Centers, associate dean and director of graduate medical education, executive associate dean, and as interim dean of the Medical School from 2006-07.

 Dr. Woolliscroft has devoted his career to improving physician education and has brought an emphasis on education at all levels to the deanship of the Medical School, along with a bold program for international partnerships in education and research.
 Through a partnership with Peking University Health Science Center in Beijing, China, the Joint Institute for Translational & Clinical Research was formed, and Dr. Woolliscroft’s vision for transforming how western medical schools interact with international partners has brought wide acclaim for its accomplishments.
 Launched in October 2010 with a combined commitment of $14 million, the Joint Institute sponsors high-impact collaborative research that leverages the unique strengths of each university to advance global health.

 In 2008, Dr. Woolliscroft led the institutional effort to purchase an adjacent, former pharmaceutical R&D campus that is now the University of Michigan North Campus Research Complex.
 This site greatly expanded the research and technology transfer resources of the Medical School and the University, and is a hub for exciting new research collaborations, including the Institute for Healthcare Policy and Innovation, one of the largest groups of health services and policy researchers in the nation, united to study how health care works and how it can be improved.